top of page

 • A point of view

-A writer working of character profiling Lowerated Script Writer
+A writer working on character profiling Lowerated Script Writer

 She's a writer, not an investigator - Lowerated